Housing in Russia

 Housing in Russia reflects the country's history, geography and traditions.
-According to Russian Public Opinion Research Center 65 percent of Russians live in apartments, 31 percent in a private house and 4 percent in dormitories.
-The share of Russians who own an apartment or a house is relatively high and amounts to about 54 percent.
-About 11 percent reside in a rented apartment or house.
-The rest live with their relatives or friends.
+According to Russian Public Opinion Research Center from 2020, 65 percent of Russians live in apartments, 31 percent in a private house and 4 percent in dormitories.
+The percentage of Russians who own an apartment or a house is relatively high and amounts to about 54 percent.
+About 11 percent reside in rented residences.
+The rest live with relatives or friends.